Common Samples

 Error Handling

 This application shows how Mission Plan diagnostics can be used to handle errors in an application using the runtime API.
 First, it loads a Mission Plan and sets the semi-major axis of a Spacecraft to 6400 km.
-Since this SMA is smaller than the radius of the Earth we expect that the Spacecraft will impact the Earth when it is propagated, thus throwing a runtime error.
+Since this SMA is smaller than the equatorial radius of the Earth we expect that the Spacecraft will impact the Earth when it is propagated, thus throwing a runtime error.
 After the SMA is set the rest of the Mission Plan is executed, as expected an error is thrown and the diagnostic information is reported to the console.

 Generating Output Windows